-Properties have been added to disable and manage HTTP 302 redirects.
+Properties were added to disable and manage HTTP 302 redirects.
 For more information, see HTTP 302 Redirects Enabled in the User Guide.

-Properties have been added for HTTP connection pooling.
-Use connection pooling to control the number of connections made by the Java Agent to AM.
+Properties were added for HTTP connection pooling.
+Use connection pooling to control the number of connections made by the agent to AM.
 Connection pooling is off by default.
 For more information, see "Connection Pooling" in the User Guide.

-Properties have been added to specify load balancing cookies on behalf of the end user, for policy, session, and other calls to AM.
+Properties were added to specify load balancing cookies on behalf of the end user, for policy, session, and other calls to AM.
 Use these properties to reduce the number of calls that different AM instances make to the core token service.

-For improved security, the Java Agent password is no longer included in the bootstrap properties.
+For improved security, the agent password is no longer included in the bootstrap properties.

-This change makes it possible to store Java Agent properties files in a git repository or other shared location, without compromising security.
+This change makes it possible to store agent properties files in a git repository or other shared location, without compromising security.

 For more information, see Changed bootstrap property files.

-For each authenticated request, the Java Agent can now validate that the IP address of the request originates from the IP address used for first authentication, or that it contains only acceptable changes.
+For each authenticated request, the agent can now validate that the IP address of the request originates from the IP address used for first authentication, or that it contains only acceptable changes.

-The default encryption class used to encrypt the Java Agent password has been changed from JCEEncryption to the more secure AESWrapEncyption.
+The default encryption class used to encrypt the agent password has been changed from JCEEncryption to the more secure AESWrapEncyption.